MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

 - [Draft a chat response](/dynamics365/customer-service/administer/copilot-enable-help-pane#enable-draft-a-response-preview)
 - [Summarize a case and conversation](/dynamics365/customer-service/administer/copilot-enable-summary)

-As more agents interact with Copilot in Customer Service and provide feedback signals the larger the **msdyn_copilotinteraction** table grows in size.
+The **msdyn_copilotinteraction** table grows in size as more agents interact with Copilot in Customer Service and provide feedback signals.

 The chat transcripts and msdyn_interactiondata can be downloaded for offline analysis [Download Copilot transcripts and interaction data](/dynamics365/customer-service/develop/download-copilot-transcript-data)

 ## Table cleanup

-Admins can disable copilot interaction captured by first disabling historical analytics for Copilot in Customer Service Admin Center [Enable historical analytics for Copilot](/dynamics365/customer-service/administer/configure-cs-historical-analytics-csh#enable-historical-analytics-for-copilot).
+Admins can turn off historical analytics for Copilot in Customer Service Admin Center through disabling [historical analytics for Copilot](/dynamics365/customer-service/administer/configure-cs-historical-analytics-csh#enable-historical-analytics-for-copilot).

-After disabling historical analytics for Copilot, then the interactions can be individually disabled for each feature for [Copilot for questions and email](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot) and [summaries](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot).
+Once admins turn off historical analytics for Copilot, then admin can turn off the interactions for each feature for [Copilot for questions and email](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot) and [summaries](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot).

-Admin's can you set up custom bulk delete jobs to control how long transcripts are [retained as data in your environment](/microsoft-copilot-studio/analytics-sessions-transcripts#change-the-default-retention-period).Applying Bulk delete capabilities of the platform, admins can extend the ConversationTranscript schema with columns that allows for finer grain selection around which transcript records are deleted, or retained.
+Admin's can you set up custom bulk delete jobs to control how long transcripts are [retained as data in your environment](/microsoft-copilot-studio/analytics-sessions-transcripts#change-the-default-retention-period).
+Using the Bulk delete capabilities of the platform, admins can extend the ConversationTranscript schema with more columns allowing for finer grain selection around which transcript records are deleted, or retained.

  Admin's can set data retention policy to purge the **msdyn_copilotinteraction** table via [Dataverse long term data retention](/power-apps/maker/data-platform/data-retention-overview).